 PRE-SERVICE ORIENTATION (PSO)

 Pre-service orientation is held during the first week of the program year.
+For the 2019-2020 program year, PSO will take place 8/24/2020-9/4/2020.
 It prepares members for their AmeriCorps year of service by providing basic knowledge about AmeriCorps, National Health Corps (NHC), and National Health Corps (NHC Pittsburgh).
 On the first day of PSO, members must also provide NHC Pittsburgh staff with all required documentation that will permit them to serve as an AmeriCorps member.